AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 5 2  # node 5 in set 2

-If using Gurobi or SCIP, more files will be generated (e.g., result.lp and result.mps) for easy check.
+If using Gurobi or SCIP, the generated files have their own formats (e.g., result.lp and result.mps) for easy check, which are very different from that by running algorithms.

 ## Experiment Results

 In the following experiments, we use GPU during training by default.

+__Syn__ dataset.
+We use the whole synthetic data.
+For graphs with n nodes, there are 20 datasets, and we run once for each dataset, and finally calcualte the average and standard deviation for the objective values.

 |Maxcut |Gurobi (0.5 h)| Gurobi (0.75 h) | Gurobi (1 h) | SCIP (0.5 h)| SCIP (0.75 h) | SCIP (1 h) |Ours|improvement |
 |-------|------|----| ---- |------|----| ---- |---- |--|